w3c/sparql-query/discussion/comparisons/EXISTS_COMPLEXITY_ANALYSIS.md

 If the EXISTS pattern is complex (nested joins, filters, unions, etc.):
 - With operator-level ONCE, there is no O(P) per-solution overhead; performance matches dynamic binding in big-O terms.
 - If a pattern-rewriting implementation is used, O(P) per solution can become significant; in that case dynamic binding or operator-level ONCE is preferable.

+### When Correlation Can Be Pre-Injected (CONSTRAIN)

+- If correlation can be injected statically, CONSTRAIN avoids per-solution execution and reduces cost to one subquery evaluation plus a join.
+When Q dominates and |Ω_sub| is moderate, this is often preferable.

 ### Memory Usage